Gaucho-Racing/Query-GR/README.md

 ### GET `/health`

-Health check endpoint for monitoring.
+Health check endpoint for monitoring backend.

+Returns:

+{
+  "status": "healthy",
+  "message": "Vehicle Data Chatbot API is running"
+}

+Use this URL to confirm your backend is online: http://127.0.0.1:8000/health

 ## Development